Every Crazy Thing That Happened In The

 Rather than do the normal thing and lie, Jon pulls a Ned and reveals to everyone that he has pledged himself to Daenerys.
 He really does know nothing.
 With that, Cersei picks up and leaves: "The dead will come North first, enjoy dealing with them."

-TBH, even Dany isn't on board with Jon's stupid honour.
+TBH, even Dany isn't on board with Jon's stupid honor.
 Tyrion takes one for the team, and heads off to talk some sense into Cersei.

 Advertisement